 - Perforce commands in trigger scripts are always run by a specific Perforce user.
 If no user is specified, an extra Perforce license for a user named SYSTEM (or on UNIX, the user that owns the p4d process) is assumed.
 To prevent this from happening: - Pass a %user% argument to the trigger that calls each Perforce command to ensure that each command is called by that user.
 For example, if Joe submits a changelist that activates trigger script trigger.pl, and trigger.pl calls the p4 changes command, the script can run the command as p4 -u %user% changes. - Set P4USER for the account that runs the trigger to the name of an existing user.
-(If your Perforce server is installed as a service under Windows, note that Windows services cannot have a P4USER value; on Windows, you must therefore pass a user value to each command as described above.) - By default, the Perforce service runs under the Windows local System account.
+(If your Perforce server is installed as a service under Windows, note that Windows services cannot have a P4USER value; on Windows, you must therefore pass a user value to each command as described above.) - You can access the following environment variables from a trigger: P4USER, P4CLIENT, P4HOST, P4LANGUAGE, CWD, OS. - Timeouts associated with the trigger user might affect trigger execution.
+To prevent an unwanted timeout, place the user running the trigger in a group that will not time out. - Timeout is the login ticket duration as defined by the group spec of the user the trigger is using to run commands; the ticket is the one created for use with the trigger.
+For example, the default login ticket duration is 8 hours, so if that is left unchanged for the trigger user, the trigger will have stopped working by the next day.
+Consider disabling the timeout so the trigger is not concerned about logins while it has access to the ticket file. - By default, the Perforce service runs under the Windows local System account.
 The System account may have different environmental configurations (including not just Perforce-related variables, but PATH settings and file permissions) than the one in which you are using to test or write your trigger. - Because Windows requires a real account name and password to access files on a network drive, if the trigger script resides on a network drive, you must configure the service to use a real userid and password to access the script. - On Windows, standard input does not default to binary mode.
 In text mode, line ending translations are performed on standard input, which is inappropriate for binary files.